Dr Kirsty Martin

 In May 2022 I delivered a public lecture entitled 'Happily Ever After?
 Happiness in Literature from The Snail and the Whale to Virginia Woolf' to members of the Exeter branch of U3A (the talk is reviewed here: Exeter U3A: Exeter University Liaison (u3asites.org.uk)

 In May-June 2022 I delivered a short course on happiness in literature as part of the Recovery Learning programme offered by the Devon Recovery Library: Literature and Happiness (devonrlc.co.uk) This course builds on some reading group sessions I chaired in 2016.

 In 2015 I organised an interdisciplinary workshop on 'Reading for Happiness: Mind and Memory' with my colleague Dr Johanna Harris.
 The workshop brought together academics from across English, psychology, theology, medicine and neuroscience to discuss the phenomenon of 'therapeutic reading'.
 Details of the workshop can be found here: https://regionalmedicalhumanities.wordpress.com/2015/01/30/reading-for-happiness-mind-and-memory

-I have reviewed articles for journals including Literature and History, Comparative Literature, The D H Lawrence Review and English Literary History.
+I have reviewed articles for journals including Literature and History, Comparative Literature, The D H Lawrence Review, English Literary History and the Review of English Studies.
 I have reviewed book manuscripts and proposals for publishers including Bloomsbury, Oxford University Press, and Routledge.

 I have taught across the Exeter degree course, from the first-year survey courses on The Novel and Beginnings, to the second-year module Modernism and Modernity, and my own special option on Virginia Woolf.
 I also originally co-designed, and continue to contribute to, the MA module 'Modernism and Material Culture'.